werfyg/astar-docs/docs/wasm/stack/smart-contract-wasm.md

 There are several perks of decoupling contract code and address/storage:

-- It will save space on-chain.
-Since a contract can have several constructors and several instantiations, it will just create a new instance based on the same underlying code.
-Think about standardized tokens, like [PSP22][PSP22] & [PSP34][PSP34], that will have one `code_hash` & `blob` leaving on-chain, and as many instantiations as it is needed rather than having code uploaded at each new instantiation (like in Ethereum).
+- It saves space on-chain.
+Since a contract can have several constructors and instantiations, it will just create a new instance based on the same underlying code.
+Think about standardized tokens, like [PSP22][PSP22] & [PSP34][PSP34], that will have one `code_hash` & `blob` on-chain and as many instantiations as is needed, rather than having code uploaded at each new instantiation (like in Ethereum).
 - To instantiate a contract from within contract code (see delegator example), only `code_hash` needs to be provided.
-- Some standards contracts ([PSP22][PSP22], [PSP34][PSP34]) will only be uploaded on-chain once, preventing users from paying the gas fees of uploading new code.
+- Some standards contracts ([PSP22][PSP22], [PSP34][PSP34]) are only uploaded on-chain once, preventing users from paying additional gas fees from uploading new code.
-- Update contract code for an address: replace the contract code at the specified address with a new code (see [set_code_hash][set_code_hash]).
-Storage and balances will be preserved.
+- Storage and balances will be preserved when updating contract code for an address.
+Simply replace the contract code at the specified address with a new code (see [set_code_hash][set_code_hash]).

 ### Documentation about `pallet-contracts`